 DTS-encoded soundtracks are available on select DVD and LD discs, as well as on special audio-only DTS discs.
-You may use any LD or CD player equipped with a digital output to play DTS-encoded discs with the AVR 435.
-All that is required is to connect the player's output to either an Optical or Coaxial Input on the rear panel 3 or front panel KIM.
+You may use any LD or CD player equipped with a digital output to play DTS-encoded discs with the AVR 635.
+All that is required is to connect the player's output to either an Optical or Coaxial Input on the rear panel 39 or front panel KIM.

 In order to listen to DVDs encoded with DTS sound-tracks, the DVD player must be compatible with the DTS signal, which is indicated by a DTS logo on the player's front panel.
 Early DVD players may not be able to play DTS-encoded DVDs.
-This does not indicate a problem with the AVR 435, as some players cannot pass the DTS signal through to the digital outputs.
 If you are in doubt as to the capability of your DVD player to handle DTS discs, consult the player's owner's manual.